Alexandra is a commercial litigator with a broad practice in commercial disputes and insolvency matters.

-Alexandra regularly publishes articles and presents to clients and associations from a range of sectors, particularly on insolvency, property and leasing issues.
+Alexandra is regularly involved in thought leadership and publishes articles and presents to clients and associations from a range of sectors, particularly on property and leasing issues.

 - Acting for trustees in a Supreme Court of Victoria proceeding to recover assets worth in excess of $500 million arising out of breaches of directors’ duties and involving numerous complex factual and legal issues.